vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/install.rst

 Linux Install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Mark the downloaded AppImage file as executable. (for example with ``chmod +x Vircadia-Alpha-2020.2.5-Asteria.AppImage``)
+1. Mark the downloaded AppImage file as executable. (for example, with ``chmod +x Vircadia-Alpha-2020.2.5-Asteria.AppImage``.)
-2. (optional) if you want the AppImage to be integrated into your system, install `AppImageLauncher <https://github.com/TheAssassin/AppImageLauncher>`_.
+2. (Optional) If you want the AppImage to be integrated into your system, install `AppImageLauncher <https://github.com/TheAssassin/AppImageLauncher>`_.
 3. Execute AppImage.

 Currently the server is not part of the Linux Interface AppImage.
 To host a domain, please refer to :doc:`Host a Domain from a Local or Cloud Linux Server <../../host/server-setup/linux-server>`.